Wei-Kuang/Udacity_AB_Testing_Final_Project/README.md

 * **Click-through-probability(=clicks/pageviews):**  Same reason.
 The click and course pageview are prior to the new feature, so there should be no change in this metric between the control and experiment groups.

 #### Evaluation Metrics
-A key is to find the steps after the new feature.
-Thus, metrics related to "enrollment" or "payment" can be the candidates for evaluation metric.
+*The key is to find the steps after the new feature.
+Thus, metrics related to "enrollment" or "payment" can be the candidates for evaluation metric.*

 * **Gross Conversion (=enrollment/click):** In the experiemnt, this metric should go down, because "enrollment" occur after this new feautre.
 * **Retention (=payment/enrollment):**